v-cakoll/docs.it-it/docs/framework/unmanaged-api/profiling/icorprofilercallback4-survivingreferences2-method.md

 ms.assetid: 02b51888-5d89-4e50-a915-45b7e329aad9
 topic_type:
 - apiref
-author: mairaw
-ms.author: mairaw
-ms.openlocfilehash: beb260030914de211d227342e497daa3db287c9e
+ms.openlocfilehash: 3178d099db96d52f0238cfcf7e055e761687ce30
-ms.sourcegitcommit: 7f616512044ab7795e32806578e8dc0c6a0e038f
+ms.sourcegitcommit: 9a39f2a06f110c9c7ca54ba216900d038aa14ef3
 ms.translationtype: MT
 ms.contentlocale: it-IT
-ms.lasthandoff: 07/10/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "67758070"
+ms.locfileid: "74430091"
 ---
 # <a name="icorprofilercallback4survivingreferences2-method"></a>Metodo ICorProfilerCallback4::SurvivingReferences2
 Indica il layout degli oggetti nell'heap in seguito a un'operazione di Garbage Collection senza compattazione.
-Questo metodo viene chiamato se il profiler ha implementato il [ICorProfilerCallback4](../../../../docs/framework/unmanaged-api/profiling/icorprofilercallback4-interface.md) interfaccia.
-Questo callback sostituisce il [ICorProfilerCallback2::SurvivingReferences](../../../../docs/framework/unmanaged-api/profiling/icorprofilercallback2-survivingreferences-method.md) metodo, perché può indicare intervalli più ampi di oggetti le cui lunghezze superano quelle che possono essere espresse in ULONG.
+This method is called if the profiler has implemented the [ICorProfilerCallback4](../../../../docs/framework/unmanaged-api/profiling/icorprofilercallback4-interface.md) interface.
+This callback replaces the [ICorProfilerCallback2::SurvivingReferences](../../../../docs/framework/unmanaged-api/profiling/icorprofilercallback2-survivingreferences-method.md) method, because it can report larger ranges of objects whose lengths exceed what can be expressed in a ULONG.

 ## <a name="syntax"></a>Sintassi